Orthoplastic

 A call for manuscripts.

 Eligible manuscripts are assigned to a panel of two or three anonymous reviewers, drawn from the Editorial Board and invited specialists.
-Review is typically completed within six weeks.

 Authors receive reviewer comments and the Editor's decision.
 Revised manuscripts are re-assessed and, on acceptance, scheduled for publication in a forthcoming issue.